Introduction to Mulching

 Key Benefits of Mulching

-- Temperature Regulation: Protects plant roots from extreme heat or cold.
+- Temperature Regulation: Helps protect plant roots from extreme cold and heat.

-- Weed Control: Blocks sunlight to inhibit weed growth.
+- Weed Control: Prevents sunlight from reaching weeds, reducing their growth.

-- Soil Health Improvement: Organic mulches decompose, releasing nutrients into the soil.
+- Soil Health Improvement: Organic mulch decomposes over time, enriching the soil.

 Organic vs. Inorganic Mulch

-- Inorganic Mulch: Includes plastic sheeting, rubber chips, or gravel.
-These options are long-lasting and effective at weed suppression but do not contribute to soil health.
+- Inorganic Mulch: Includes synthetic fabric, plastic sheeting, gravel, and rubber mulch.
+These options are long-lasting and effective for weed suppression but do not enhance soil health.

-- Straw: Ideal for vegetable gardens; breaks down quickly to enrich soil.
+- Straw: Ideal for vegetable gardens, quickly decomposes, and enriches the soil.

 Seasonal Mulching Techniques